This piece wanders off into realms that Rowling quite determinedly did not explore. I cannot feel particularly motivated to care.

 Even his cleverness makes an unconvincing reason for most of them to have wanted to keep him around.
 They care about status, not cleverness.
 And he didn’t have any status to share.
 For that matter, does Tom Riddle sound like the sort of leader who likes to surround himself with clever people?
 Has he in fact done so?
 Frankly it looks to me like the more you can pass yourself off as a cringing, credulous moron — with good bloodlines — the better Tom seems to like it.

 The DEs are Tom’s collection.
 He set out to enlist and bring under his own subjection the very cream of wizarding society.
 What possible value would he have seen in Severus Snape?
 From that society’s viewpoint Snape is nobody.
-Indeed, Snape’s background is far too much like Tom’s, and if Tom had any inkling of just how sharp the kid was he would probably have killed him off him as a matter of principle.
+Indeed, Snape’s background is far too much like Tom’s own, and if Tom had any inkling of just how sharp the kid was he would probably have killed him off him as a matter of principle.
 Snape would have looked too much like a potential rival.

 Assuming that Tom Riddle recognized the possibility of his having any rivals, that is.
 Fortunately he doesn’t seem to.